Sarona Market is the largest indoor food market in Israel. You can find there about ninety stores, kiosks, and restaurants. Let’s begin exploring!

 Over the years, I visited the Sarona market about a dozen times.
 And I dined at different restaurants.
 Some of the places, like this lovely Georgian restaurant, are no longer there.

-Side note: If you are wondering what Khachapuri is, then it is a traditional Georgian dish of cheese-filled bread.
+Side note: If you wonder what Khachapuri is, then it is a traditional Georgian dish of cheese-filled bread.
 The simplest Khachapuri is basically like a pizza with cheese both on the top and inside.

 And other places, like Segev, are still there.
 I would suggest choosing according to your kitchen type preferences and the current rating.